Primary Navigation Mobile

 6.6-6.9mpgg

-Sales of new petrol and diesel cars will be banned in 2030, while sales of new hybrid cars will stop in 2035.
+Sales of new petrol and diesel cars will be banned in 2035, as well as sales of new hybrid cars also stopping in 2035.
 You will still be able to buy, sell and drive used petrol, diesel and hybrid cars past this point, but it’s still unclear how ‘less clean’ cars will be treated.
 Especially with low emission zones expanding throughout the country.

 Low emission zones

 London has the most famous low emission zone.
 The ULEZ aims to encourage people out of older, more polluting vehicles by charging them £12.50 a day to enter the zone.
-By August 2023 it will operate in all London Boroughs.
+In August 2023, the low emission zones were expanded to cover all London boroughs.

 4